Home » Food and Drinks » Oatmeal Chocolate Chip Cookies

 One thing every southern mama knows is that if the young’uns don’t like the first bite of something, they won’t bother taking a second bite.
 They might think they have you fooled by making it disappear.

 But take my word for it, they’re not eating it if they don’t want to.
 You can learn a lot by looking under their placemat.
 Or in the dog dish.
-Since you’ll be mixing everything up and baking it yourself, you’ll be able to hide all kinds of things that are good for them.
+Since you’ll be mixing everything up and baking it yourself, you’ll be able to hide all kinds of good things.

 I’ve been guilty of adding steamed and pureed zucchini, squash, carrots, and other veggies to sauces, soups, and sweet treats.
 And yes, even these cookies.